Fatih Tekke

-Fatih Tekke (born 9 September 1977), known by his given nickname Sultan, is a Turkish football coach and former player who is currently the manager of İstanbulspor.
+Fatih Tekke (born 9 September 1977), known by his given nickname Sultan, is a Turkish football coach and former player who is currently the head coach of Trabzonspor.
+He started his professional career at Trabzonspor and later played for Altay, Gaziantepspor, Zenit, and Beşiktaş.
+He achieved recognition as the top scorer in the Süper Lig during the 2004–05 season.
+Tekke also represented the Turkey national team, and he eventually retired from playing, transitioning into a managerial role.

 Club career

-Turkey
+Early years

 Tekke was born in the small town of Köprübaşı, in the province of Trabzon.
 He joined Trabzonspor, the major team in the area.
 Tekke was still in his teens when he started to appear in the first team.
 In 45 matches that he played between 1994–97, he scored six goals.
-At the beginning of the 1997–98 season he was loaned out to Altay S.K. of İzmir, where he scored eight goals in 24 matches.
+At the beginning of the 1997–98 season he was loaned out to Altay of İzmir, where he scored eight goals in 24 matches.
 In a 5–4 defeat to Galatasaray, he scored a hat-trick.
 However a few weeks later he broke his leg and was out of the game for six months.
 Upon his return to Trabzonspor, Tekke played another 38 matches and scored six goals before he transferred to Gaziantepspor in the summer of 2000.
 In this period he made his first appearance for the Turkey national team.

 In 2002, Tekke returned to Trabzonspor and was given the captaincy.
 This was the time Tekke reached the peak of his career.
 In the 2004–05 season he managed to become the league's top goal scorer with 31 goals, 7 goals ahead of the second placed player and was second for the Golden Foot.
 During his spell with Trabzonspor, he won two medals for winning the Turkish Cup in consecutive seasons.

 Russia

-In July 2006, he signed for Zenit Saint Petersburg.
-On 6 August 2006, Tekke scored on his debut for the club, as he came off the bench against Shinnik Yaroslavl and scored the only goal of the game for his team to win 1–0.
-Tekke scored the winning goal in the UEFA Cup group stage in a 3–2 victory over AE Larissa.
-He assisted the second in the 2008 UEFA Cup Final win over Rangers.
-On 21 October 2008, Tekke scored in the 1–1 draw with BATE Borisov in the Champions League.
-On 3 February 2010, Tekke signed a three-year contract with FC Rubin Kazan.
+In July 2006, at the beginning of the 2006–07 season, he transferred from Trabzonspor to Russian Premier League club Zenit Saint Petersburg, for a fee of €7.5 million.
+He won the Russian Premier League in the 2007 season with Zenit Saint Petersburg and lifted the UEFA Cup by defeating Rangers in the 2008 UEFA Cup final.

+He was voted man of the match by the readers of the UEFA website (uefa.com) for his football in the final.
+He also won the 2008 UEFA Super Cup with Zenit Saint Petersburg by defeating the 2007–08 UEFA Champions League winners, Manchester United.

+As of November 10, 2009, according to the statistics on the club's official website, he has made a total of 84 appearances in the Russian Premier League, Russian Cup, UEFA Cup and UEFA Champions League, scoring 30 goals.
+Although it was reported in the media that he was not considered by the team because he was sometimes substituted, he made a very successful start to the new season in Russia.

+On 3 February 2010, Tekke signed a three-year contract with Rubin Kazan.
 He only played five games before he decided to return to Turkey, transferring to Beşiktaş.